olange/arcade/README.md

 ## Project status

 🌱 Early stage of development.
 Only a landing page with a partial UI is deployed on Firebase.
 Expect everything to evolve.
+Next to the source code, there are various experiments available and listed from the [homepage of the wiki](https://github.com/olange/arcade/wiki).

 ## Repository structure